inmanta/inmanta-core/docs/model_developers/resource_sets.rst

 inventory).

 In either case, the goal is to make sure that any object that is marked as owned by a service instance, is unique to that instance.
-In the index case we do so by making sure the object's identity is in fact completely derived from the identity of the service instance.
+In the index case we do so by making sure the object's identity is in fact completely and uniquely derived from the identity of the service instance.
 In the case where unique values are externally produced/allocated, responsibility for uniqueness falls to the plugin that produces the values.

 Ownership through indexes
 ^^^^^^^^^^^^^^^^^^^^^^^^^